techdivision/import-docs/pages/06.framework/03.the-registry/docs.38.md

 visible: true
 ---

-As M2IF is build to run in single and multithreaded/multiprocess environments, it needs a possibility to share the data between the components in single process, as well as between threads and/or processes.
+As Pacemaker Community is build to run in single and multithreaded/multiprocess environments, it needs a possibility to share the data between the components in single process, as well as between threads and/or processes.
 Whenever data has to be shared, the registry will be the right place.
 The default implementation only works in a single threaded environment, where it does not need to take care of concurrency issues that will occur in multithreaded or multriprocess ones.

 ### Further Thoughts regard Multithreading and/or Multiprocessing

 As the registry implementation that comes with the core components only works in a single process, which probably be the choice in mose use cases.
-Depending on the environment M2IF will used, it'll be necessary to implement a registry processor implementation that fits the needs of these environment.
+Depending on the environment Pacemaker Community will used, it'll be necessary to implement a registry processor implementation that fits the needs of these environment.
 To give you an example what kind of changes will be necessary in a multithreaded environment, e. g. like [appserver.io](https://appserver.io) we'll implement the method  `mergeAttributesRecursive()`.
 A threadsave version of this method would look like this

 ```php